rutgers-apl/PFPSanitizer/README.md

-# Tool to accelerate numerical errors detection and debugging by enabling shadow analysis in parallel.
+# PFPSanitizer - A tool to detect numerical errors while performing shadow execution in parallel.

+[Work in Progress] Do not use right now.

  Please note that we have disabled turbo-boost and hyper-threading and our data is generated on a 64 core machine.
 Generated graphs in step (5) would not match if you